amazon-connect/amazon-connect-streams/Documentation-GR.md

 You will need to complete all prerequisites in the [Global Resiliency documentation](https://docs.aws.amazon.com/connect/latest/adminguide/get-started-connect-global-resiliency.html) before you can make use of the version of Streams that is compatible with the feature.

+### IMPORTANT NOTICE
+The [AmazonConnectSDK](https://github.com/amazon-connect/AmazonConnectSDK) package will only be supported with AmazonConnectStreams version 2.19.0 and above.

 # Usage

 To access the Global Resiliency APIs, you will need to download Streams off of this Github page or through npm.